 China is losing competitiveness to lower-cost producing countries like Vietnam and Indonesia, which is pressurizing its manufacturing sector, says Stanley Szeto, Chairman & CEO of Lever Style.» Read More

-The US manufacturing sector expanded at its fastest pace in 2½ years last month, an industry report showed Friday, but the pace of hiring slowed from September.
+The U.S. manufacturing sector expanded at its fastest pace in 2½ years last month, an industry report showed on Monday, while the pace of hiring in the sector also accelerated.

 Philip Shaw, chief economist at Investec, tells CNBC that while the U.K. recovery is becoming broader-based, it's "no time for being complacent."

 Andrew Freris, Chief Investment Advisor for Asia at BNP Paribas Wealth Management explains why HSBC's China PMI index is more qualitative than quantitative.

 Michael Klibaner, Regional Director & Head of Research, China at Jones Lang LaSalle, explains why he's optimistic on China going into 2014.